Atta Halilintar: Personal life

-On April 3, 2021, Atta Halilintar married the first child of a politician and musician, Aurel Hermansyah.
+On April 3, 2021, Atta Halilintar married Aurel Hermansyah, the first child of politician and musician.
 The wedding was attended by President Joko Widodo, who served as witness, and Defence Minister Prabowo Subianto.
-Atta and Aurel have been blessed with two daughters, namely Ameena Hanna Nur Atta (2022) and Azura Humaira Nur Atta (2023).
+Atta and Aurel have two daughters, Ameena Hanna Nur Atta (born 2022) and Azura Humaira Nur Atta (born 2023).

-Atta Halilintar said that his favorite sport is not football, but futsal instead a sport that he plays since he was young.
-In the same interview, he said that he was once aspired to become a professional futsal player.
+Atta Halilintar has said that his favorite sport is not football, but futsal, a sport that he has played since he was young.
+In the same interview, he said that he once aspired to become a professional futsal player.
 Due to his involvement with futsal in Indonesia, the Indonesia Futsal Federation (FFI) appointed Atta Halilintar as a FFI Executive Committee (Exco) member for Futsal Business Empowerment and Development.

 Controversies

-In March 2019, he posted a video in his official Instagram account featuring himself with a gun in wake of the 2019 Christchurch mosque shootings.
+In March 2019, he posted a video on his official Instagram account featuring himself with a gun in the wake of the 2019 Christchurch mosque shootings.
 His video was slammed, with people calling it a result of toxic behaviour.

-In November 2019, he was accused of alleged blasphemy and was reported to the police for his prank video on Islamic prayers.
+In November 2019, he was accused of blasphemy and was reported to the police for a prank video on Islamic prayers.